 Be sure to also check out the iconic “Rocket Tower” at Seletar Reservoir!
 Built in 1969, the same year that Apollo 11 landed on moon, the six-storey high tower offers a breathtaking panoramic view of the surrounding waters and greenery.

 NEL Loop PDF Trail Guide

 Xiao Guilin @ Bukit Batok Town Park

 Poh Kim Quarry @ Bukit Batok Nature Park

 Bukit Timah Hill @ Bukit Timah Nature Reserve

-The shortest of the 6 featured trails, the 20km long Western Adventure Loop (WEL) covers 8 parks located in the West, including Bukit Batok Town Park (where Xiao Guilin is located), Dairy Farm Nature Park and Bukit Timah Nature Reserve.
+The shortest of the six featured trails, the 20km long Western Adventure Loop (WEL) covers 8 parks located in the West including Bukit Batok Town Park (where Xiao Guilin is located), Dairy Farm Nature Park and Bukit Timah Nature Reserve.

 For the less experienced, hike along Hillview Park Connector and walk along Dairy Farm Road to Zhenghua Park.
-Otherwise, hike along Bukit Timah Park Connector and summit the 164m tall Bukit Timah Hill before exiting to Zhenghua Park.
+Otherwise, take a walk along Bukit Timah Park Connector and summit the 164m tall Bukit Timah Hill before exiting to Zhenghua Park.